Astera Labs: History

-Astera Labs was founded in 2017 in Santa Clara, California, by Jitendra Mohan, Sanjay Gajendra, and Casey Morrison.
-While working at Texas Instruments Incorporated, the cofounders observed that existing data center connectivity technologies were not keeping pace with advancements in AI and machine learning.
-The trio quit their jobs to found the startup in Sanjay Gajendra's garage.
-Their company set out to develop purpose-built connectivity solutions to remove performance bottlenecks in data centers.
-Astera Labs adopted a fabless semiconductor model, outsourcing manufacturing to partners such as Taiwan Semiconductor Manufacturing Company Limited (TSMC).
+Astera Labs was founded in November 2017 in Santa Clara, California, by Jitendra Mohan, Sanjay Gajendra, and Casey Morrison.
+While working at Texas Instruments, the co-founders observed that while processors used in data centers were getting faster, the connectivity technologies were not keeping pace, resulting in bottlenecks.
+The trio quit their jobs and founded Astera in Sanjay Gajendra's garage.
+They adopted a fabless semiconductor model, outsourcing manufacturing to partners such as TSMC.